Elhamyali/Health-Survey-Data-Analysis-of-BMI/README.md

 In this analysis, I analyzed survey data of 20,000 people sampled from the United States to explore health behaviors associated with lower Body Mass Index (BMI), a standardized measure of healthy weight and obesity.

 ## Research Questions
 - What is the association between physical activity and BMI among people in the United States?
-- Is BMI lower in physically active people?
+Is BMI lower in physically active people?
-- If someone smokes, is he or she more or less likely to be physically active?
+- What is the relationship between smoking and physical activity?
+If someone smokes, is he or she more or less likely to be physically active?
 Are smokers more likely to have higher or lower BMI?

 ## Dataset
 This analysis uses the [National Health and Nutrition Examination Survey](https://www.cdc.gov/nchs/nhanes/index.htm) [(NHANES)](https://www.cdc.gov/nchs/nhanes/index.htm) data from ~20,000 participants surveyed in years 2009-2012 found in the [NHANES R package](https://www.rdocumentation.org/packages/NHANES/versions/2.1.0/topics/NHANES).